 At a hastily assembled appearance at CIA offices, Trump spoke mainly about his “running war with the media.”
 He made a point of disparaging them as “the most dishonest human beings on earth.”
 Why he thought that was an appropriate subject for this audience is a mystery.
 But it was also the theme of the day for his staff.

 Press Secretary Sean Spicer called the White House press corps together to deliver a statement.
 What transpired was shocking and unprecedented.
 For his first showing in the White House briefing room, Spicer unleashed a torrent of invective and lies which he read awkwardly from prepared notes.
 He lied about things for which there is video proof.
 He elevated a tangential issue above far more important matters in the news.
 His ranting reflected Trump’s thin-skinned narcissism and ego-drive obsession with approval.
 His angry and partisan insults were disrespectful and somewhat fascistic as he instructed reporters on what they should cover.
 He clearly doesn’t understand his role as a conduit for informing the public.
-And he concluded by stomping out with taking a single question.
+And he concluded by stomping out without taking a single question.

 Worst of all, Spicer’s complaints were a collection of verifiable lies.
 Among the falsehoods he sought to disseminate are these, which were all proven to be untrue by PolitiFact: